 Bake in moderate oven (375°F) about 15 minutes.
 Turn out on damp cloth sprinkled with powdered sugar — trim hard edges; spread with filling and roll in cloth while still warm.
 When cool remove to plate and sprinkle with powdered sugar.

-For chocolate filling — Scald 1/4 cup milk with 1-1/2 squares melted unsweetened chocolate.
+Scald 1/4 cup milk with 1-1/2 squares melted unsweetened chocolate.
 Thicken with 1/4 cup flour mixed with 1/4 cup cold milk; add 1 tablespoon butter.
 Beat 1/2 cup sugar, 1 egg, and 1/4 teaspoon salt together and add.

-For this dessert cake recipe, cream 1/3 cup shortening with 1 cup sugar, beating well; add 1 beaten egg, 1 cup milk slowly, and mix well.
+For this classic vintage cake recipe, cream 1/3 cup shortening with 1 cup sugar, beating well; add 1 beaten egg, 1 cup milk slowly, and mix well.
 Add 1-3/4 cups flour sifted with 1/4 teaspoon salt and 4 teaspoons baking powder; mix in 1 teaspoon vanilla and bake in 3 greased layer cake tins in moderate oven (375°F) about 15 to 20 minutes.

 Put layers together with chocolate cake filling and icing made with 3 cups confectioner's sugar to which is added slowly sufficient boiling water to make smooth paste; add 1 teaspoon vanilla, 2 ounces unsweetened melted chocolate, and 1/2 teaspoonful grated orange peel.